 Ancient Greeks & the Foreskin

-The ancient Greeks certainly knew better and were against the barbaric practice of circumcising their males and possessing a generous foreskin was a significantly important part of their culture.
+The ancient Greeks were against the practice of circumcising their males and possessing a generous foreskin was a significantly important part of their culture.
 Many pieces of ancient Greek artwork depict scenes of naked men endowed with quite lengthy foreskins.
 More importantly they practiced the cultivation of the prepuce and the longer the foreskin the more desired it seemed to be whilst a mega [Greek: mega = large] prepuce or very large foreskin was the epitome of a desirable penis.
-As previously mentioned the term for the generous abundance of foreskin at the end of the penis is called the acroposthion…the whole point of this website (pun intended).
-Maybe it is the acroposthion then, in all its unashamed obviousness is what’s seen to be the undesirable element by those with circumcision ‘lust’, because it is precisely therein this protrusion that lays the source of the most blissfully intense pleasurable sensations that a man can experience.
+As previously mentioned the term for the generous abundance of foreskin at the end of the penis is called the acroposthion.
+Maybe it is the acroposthion then, in all its unashamed obviousness is what’s seen to be the undesirable element by those who advocate universal circumcision, because it is precisely therein this protrusion that lays the source of blissful and intense pleasurable sensations.

 As would be expected in a culture that valued the prepuce, the Greek language reflected this esteem through precise terminology.
 The Greeks understood the prepuce to be composed of two distinct structures: the posthe and the ‘akroposthion’.
 Posthe designates that part of the prepuce that covers the glans penis, but Greek writers occasionally used this word in a general sense to designate the entire prepuce or, by extension, the entire penis.
 ‘Akroposthion’ designates the tapered, tubular, visually defining portion of the prepuce that extends beyond the glans and terminates at the preputial orifice.
 When speaking of the iconographic representation of the long prepuce, we are really speaking of the long ‘akroposthion’ for the posthe can never be larger than the unchanging surface area of the underlying glans penis.